slowernews/wisdom-tldr/README.md

 ===
-###On control

-Control what you can.
-Ignore what you can't.

-> *'You can lead a horse to water but you can’t make him drink.'*

-> *'You can only control yourself.
-Power comes from that.'*

-> *'You want everything to stay the same until you’re ready for it to change.
-But you can’t do that.
-You can’t expect the whole world to stand still until you’re ready.' -- Gayle Friesen*

-> *'The root of all of our problems is our inability to let go.' -- Leo Babauta*

-> *'Disdain things you cannot have:  ignoring them is the best revenge.' -- Robert Greene (36th law of power)*

-> *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*

-===
 ###On integrity

 > *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*